 Who Am I Really?

 Can you remember who you were before the world told you who you should be?
-Who were you before your parents, religion, culture, schools. and even neighborhood told you who you are?
-Throughout the history of mankind, the subject of identity has been explored by our poets, philosophers, and artists.
+Who were you before your parents, religion, schools, and community told you who you are?
+Throughout the history of mankind the subject of identity has been explored by our poets, philosophers, and artists.
 Each of us trying to make sense of how we fit into this world.

 Sample the Playlist

 Support the Artists (links to iTunes)

 Guru Singh & Friends

 Sirgun Kaur & Sat Darshan Singh

 From the Silence